open-edge-platform/infra-charts/README.md

 In every pull request the helm versions of all charts in the repository are checked for updates.
 And the umbrella charts have their versions checked by their own `.chartver.yaml` files.
 The `make test` target ensures the charts versions are consistently linted and updated.

+There are several convenience make targets to support developer activities.
+You can use `help` to see a list of makefile targets.
+The following is a list of makefile targets that support developer activities:

+- `helmbuild` to build all helm charts
+- `helmclean` to clean all helm charts
+- `helmpush` to push all helm charts
+- `helmlint` to lint all helm charts
+- `clean` to clean generated files for all helm charts
+- `clean-<name>` to clean generated files for a specific chart
+- `deps` to build the dependencies for all charts
+- `deps-<name>` to build all the dependencies for a specific chart
+- `pack` to build the helm package for all charts
+- `pack-<name>` to build the helm package for a specific chart
+- `mdlint` to run linting of this file.
+- `test` to run the charts checks (license shellcheck helmlint mdlint)
+- `license` to check licensing with the reuse tool
+- `shellcheck` to check all shell scripts

 ### Build